7 WordPress Landing Page Plugins to Increase Your Leads

 Knowing that AdNauseam clicks on every ad it sees regardless if its Google’s ads or not, this could be a reason why Google removed it.
 If a million people had the extension installed, then they could be losing millions of dollars a day due to these fake clicks.
 By removing the extension from the Google store, they’ve probably saved themselves a lot of lost revenue.

-Now you know why AdNauseam was removed from the Chrome web store, how does AdNauseam compare to other plugins such as uBlock Origin?
+Now you know why AdNauseam was removed from the Chrome web store, how does AdNauseam compare to other ad-blocking plugins such as uBlock Origin?

 Well for starters, AdNauseam is actually built on top of the uBlock Origin plugin and uses its foundations to detect the ads on a page.
 For those that don’t know, uBlock Origin is a super popular ad-blocking extension that currently has over 10,000,000 installs as of writing.
 Yet compared to AdNauseam, uBlock only blocks ads on websites and doesn’t actually click them.
 The clicking aspect is what AdNauseam introduced with its plugin and is currently the only one out there that we’re aware of.